davemacdo/Composition-Curriculum/Fall 2017 Composition Events.md

 > In our Inaugural concert, Alterity Chamber Orchestra will perform the music of John Adams, Nina Young, Julius Eastman, and Amy Beth Kirsten.

 This will be the first performances with a new music chamber orchestra here in Orlando.
 It's really exciting to have a startup orchestra focused on the music of today, right here in our city.

-## Lou Harrison Centennial with Sarah Cahill

-- Thursday, 14 December, 7:30p
-- Timucua White House (2000 South Summerlin Ave.)
-- tickets, TBA

-Sarah Cahill is celebrating the centennial of composer Lou Harrison.
-Harrison studied with Henry Cowell and is associated with early American experimental composers like John Cage and Harry Partch.
-Among other things, Harrison's music is known for alternative tuning systems, microtones, and non-Western influences.

 ## UCF New Music Ensemble